pkolyvas/nightscout-as-code-aws/README.md

-# Nightscout as Code
+# Nightscout as Code for AWS

-**Note: this is a work-in-progress and should not be used in production until this notice is removed**
+**Note: this is in an early testing phase and should be used with caution.

 This project makes it *relatively* straightforward to deploy [Nightscout CGM](https://github.com/nightscout/cgm-remote-monitor), on almost any platform, now that Heroku no longer offers a free tier.
 At the moment only AWS deployments have been completed, but Azure & GCP are expected in due time.